 In my abstract paintings I have explored perspective and cartographic mapping using devices that collapsed the atmospheric space of the painting and I have purposely used a restricted colour palette.
-I use only four or five colours in a restricted tonal palette derived from the colours of the material (rather than atmospheric) landscape I am working in to ground the viewer to the earth.
+In this restricted tonal palette of four or five colours, derived from the colours of the material (rather than atmospheric) landscape I am working with.
 Whether used separately or blended, the aim is to hold all elements together in a movement from complementary to tertiary colours that embody the hues of the dark trachite rock, red earth and grey green foliage of the locale.

 I seek to flatten the forefront of the landscape through imagery and tonal palette colours that connects the viewer to a focus on the earth and the architecture of the landscape that sits underneath.
 This enables a connection to the viewer and both the current and the ancient histories of the landscape.
 The use of the cartographic perspective allows me to adopt this viewpoint.

-SOME REVIEWS FROM THE PHD EXHIBITION BY Dr. SARAH WILLARD GRAY
+SOME REVIEWS FROM THE PHD EXHIBITION of 36 paintings by Dr SARAH WILLARD GRAY

 She has a love of the landscape, the bush, the hills and the Wingecarribee River on the Southern Highlands of New South Wales.
 Australia… this is where she lives and where her family came from the United Kingdom to live in the early 19th Century.